Welcome to Holsworthy Medical Centre

 PHARMACY FIRST SCHEME

 Did you know that other health care providers in the local area may be able to help with your healthcare needs?
-Simple winter ailments such as coughs, colds, diarrhoea, sore throats and headaches are now being dealt with at your local chemist.
+Simple ailments such as coughs, colds, diarrhoea, sore throats and headaches are now being dealt with at your local chemist.
 Under a new scheme, qualified staff at Boots and Lloyds are now able to prescribe some medications for minor illnesses.
-As well as winter ailments they can also treat conjunctivitis, impetigo, nappy rash, uncomplicated urinary infections and oral thrush.
+Other conditions that can be treated under this scheme are: conjunctivitis, impetigo, nappy rash, uncomplicated urinary infections and oral thrush.
 If your health is usually good then this service may be of use to you if you become unwell.
 Ask at your chemist for details.
+Normal prescription charges apply if prescription items are required.
+If you qualify for free prescriptions then you will not have to pay.

 OUT OF HOURS SERVICE